Center for Mental Health Promotion

 Pediatricians partnering with parents to promote social and emotional development.

-From the American Academy of Pediatrics:
+Following articles are from the American Academy of Pediatrics:

 Promoting Optimal Development: Screening for Behavioral and Emotional Problems